denten-books/plain-text/plain-text.md

 like Johanna Drucker, make a strong case for returning the text to its underlying material contexts.
-Almost the entirety of her critical oeuvre serves to remind the reader that ideas cannot exist outside of their material form [@drucker2001], that paper and typography are the formal medium for the production of meaning in language [@drucker2008], and that even electronic, digital text formats have their material embodiment [@drucker2009].
+Almost the entirety of her critical oeuvre serves to remind the reader that ideas cannot exist outside of their material form [@drucker_digital_2001], that paper and typography are the formal medium for the production of meaning in language, and that even electronic, digital text formats have their material embodiment [@drucker_speclab_2009].
 I am sympathetic to the message, but only in so far as it adds a dimension of materiality to a properly three-dimensional, thick description of text.
 Simply put, I am greedy and want to have the whole layered cake.